tandasat/blog/_drafts/2023-06-01-intel-vt-rp-with-examples---part-1-hlat.md

 ### Notes
-*1: If you tamper with `ci.dll` in the VTL0 and force to load an unsinged driver, the secure kernel injects NMI and crashes the system.
+*1: If you tamper with `ci.dll` in the VTL0 and force it to load an unsigned driver, the secure kernel injects NMI and crashes the system.
 This is the call stack of that situation.
 ```
 0: kd> k
  # Child-SP          RetAddr               Call Site